 - Where are you at with your student loans?
 Speaking of college tuition, if you are still paying off student debt, it’s something to factor in when calculating your ideal death benefit.

 - Are you carrying additional debt?
 If you have credit card debt, car payments, or long-term loans, you’ll want to consider the cost of paying those off.

 - Will you have an extravagant funeral?
 Some people want an extravagant send-off.
 If that is the case for you, add this to your coverage consideration column.

-Penelope loves yoga, suspense novels, and golden retrievers (she has three of them).
-Penelope’s younger sister just bought a life insurance policy and now Penelope is realizing she needs to do the same.
+Let’s look at a hypothetical person, a mom, shopping around for insurance.
+This mom loves yoga, suspense novels, and golden retrievers (she has three of them).
+Her younger sister just bought a life insurance policy and now she is realizing she needs to do the same.

 - She is her family’s primary earner, making $160K per year as a dentist.